primefaces/primevue/README.md

 ## Quickstart with Vue CLI

-An [example application](https://github.com/primefaces/primevue-quickstart) based on Vue CLI is available at github.
+An [example application](https://github.com/primefaces/primevue-quickstart) based on Vue CLI is available at github. is now in maintenance mode and we recommend starting new projects with Vite unless you rely on specific webpack-only features.
+Vite will provide superior developer experience in most cases.

 ## Quickstart with Vite